QuickLogic-Corp/qorc-sdk/docs/source/index.rst

 6. :doc:`ql-eos-s3/ql-eos-s3`: Covers the EOS S3 chip details in some depth.

+7. :doc:`guides/guides`: All the frequently asked questions related to the QuickLogic platform.

-7. :doc:`ql-faq/ql-faq`: All the frequently asked questions related to the QuickLogic platform.
+8. :doc:`ql-faq/ql-faq`: All the frequently asked questions related to the QuickLogic platform.

 .. toctree::
    :hidden: